 Introduces students to the horticulture industry including plant propagation, landscape management, and greenhouse management.
 Provides students with information to care for house plants and to design and care for home gardens.

-A vascular plant taxonomy course for intended botany and biology majors or anyone interested in learning about plants native to Utah.
+Focuses on vascular plant taxonomy and is intended for botany and biology majors or anyone interested in learning about plants native to Utah.
 Covers the principles of plant classification, nomenclature, and identification with an emphasis on Utah flowering plants.
 Includes field trips and weekly laboratory.
-Student plant collection required.
+Requires student plant collection.
 Course Lab fee of $30 for transportation applies.

 Surveys of the Divisions (Phyla) traditionally studied by botanists, emphasizing structure, reproduction, systematics, and evolution.
 Completers should be familiar with the morphological features of the major prokaryotic, fungal, algal, and plant groups.
 Includes a weekly laboratory.
 Course Lab fee of $50 for supplies applies.

 Explores and examines special topics relating to the field of Botany.
 Emphasizes areas of rapid growth in Botany or current importance to society.
 May be repeated for a total of six credits toward graduation.